hutchison-s/mediaQuizlet/README.md

 - **Description**: Page for taking a quiz.
 - **Features**:
   - Enter your name.
-  - Take the quiz by answering multiple-choice questions.
+  - Take the quiz by answering questions / uploading files.
   - Time remaining and listen limits for questions are locked until you submit or time expires, even on refresh.
   - Submit your answers.
-  - View responses after submission.

 ### 5. Viewer Page